One of the advantages of the Tier 2 visa route is that it allows family members to join the main visa holder in the UK with a Tier 2 Dependent visa.

 Applicants can take around 3 weeks to process, but this will depend on the caseload of the local application centre, and any operational disruption due for example to local pandemic restrictions.

 What does the Tier 2 dependant visa allow?

 Dependant visa holders are permitted to work in the UK, with limited restrictions.
 They cannot work as a doctor or dentist in training or as a professional sportsperson including as a sports coach.

 - Remain in the UK for the same period of leave as the main tier 2 visa holder

 - Study or take a postgraduate course, under certain conditions

-- You may become eligible to apply for UK ILR if you have be in the UK for 5 continuous years, provided the main visa holder qualifies for settlement permit, or has already been settled permanently.
+- Become eligible to apply for UK ILR if in the UK for 5 continuous years, provided the main visa holder qualifies for a settlement permit, or has already been settled permanently.

-- Apply to extend your visa in line with the main applicant’s leave, provided you continue to meet the requirements under the route.
-You would not be able to apply to extend if the main visa holder has left the UK.
+- Apply to extend the visa in line with the main applicant’s leave, provided they continue to meet the requirements under the route and the main visa applicant remains in the UK

 DavidsonMorris specialise in UK visa applications, including Tier 2 dependent visas.
 We can guide you through the application process, including advising on eligibility and support with compiling documentation.